taktile-org/decisions-export/README.md

 ### Tap settings
 Configure the Tap settings in the `tap-config.json` file.
 The settings include:

 - `base_url` - The base URL of the Taktile Workspace from which you want to extract decisions.
 Follow [our guide](https://help.taktile.com/en/articles/40930-integrate-a-taktile-decision-flow-into-your-backend) to lear how to get base URL.
+The value should be similar to `https://<workspace-name>.<organization-name>.decide.taktile.com`.
 - `api_key` - Taktile API Key.
 Follow [our guide](https://help.taktile.com/en/articles/28423-api-keys) to learn how to get an API Key.
 - `start_time` - The start time is used to filter the records retrieved from the Taktile API.
 It specifies the timestamp after which the decisions should be included in the response.
 Only decisions that happened after the `start_time` will be exported.
-Must be formatted according to the ISO 8610.
+Must be formatted according to the [ISO 8610](https://www.iso.org/iso-8601-date-and-time-format.html).
+The default value is calculated dynamically as the start of the **previous** full hour.
 - `end_time` - The end time is used for filtering the records retrieved from the Taktile API.
 It specifies the timestamp before which the decisions should be included in the response.
 Only decisions that happened before the `end_time` will be exported.
-Must be formatted according to the ISO 8610.
+Must be formatted according to the [ISO 8610](https://www.iso.org/iso-8601-date-and-time-format.html).
+The default value is calculated dynamically as the start of the **current** full hour.
 - `include_node_results` - A boolean flag indicating whether intermediate execution results for each Decision Flow node should be included in the exported data.
-If set to `false`, the exported data will only contain the input and final output data.
+The default value is `false`
 - `include_external_resources` - A boolean flag indicating whether detailed external resources data should be included in the exported data.
-If set to `false`, the exported data will only contain external resources if they are part of the flow output data.
+The default value is `false`

 Get the `base_url` and `api_key` from the Taktile platform and update the corresponding fields in the `tap-config.json` file.
 Also, decide whether you need to include node results and detailed external resources data.
 You don't need to update the `start_time` and `end_time` values at this point as they are configured just before executing the Tap.d_time` right now as those are configured right before the Tap execution.